-Hook up a webcam to your TV and video chat on the big screen
+Best Webcams for your TV 2022

 Logitech has its hands in a lot of different pots when it comes to the computer world, including the best ergonomic mouse and the best keyboards for Chromebooks.
 Another facet where Logitech excels is when it comes to webcams, as evidenced by our inclusion of the BRIO 4K webcam in this list.
 The Logitech C920s may not have all the bells and whistles as its larger brother, but that's just fine because it still offers a great experience at less than half the cost.

-Logitech opted to use a 1080p camera in the C920s, which should be more than fine for the needs of most people.
+Logitech opted to use a 1080p camera in the C920s, which should be more than fine for most people's needs.
 For those times where you don't have a video call to make, but you don't want to unplug the camera, you can just throw on the detachable privacy cover.
 Logitech also packed in automatic light correction, ensuring that you don't look like a shadow in the night just because the room you are in is dimly lit.

-The C920s hits a lot of the key features that folks are looking for in the best TV webcam, but not everything is perfect.
+The C920s hits many key features that folks are looking for in the best TV webcam, but not everything is perfect.
 For one, unlike the included privacy shutter, the stand the camera is mounted to is not detachable.
 This could lead to a frustrating installation process if your TV is not conducive to having something mounted on it.
 The included cable also may be a bit too short, as it measures in at just around 3-feet, leaving you to grab one of the better microUSB cables available.

 Best TV Webcam for Plug and Play: Septekon Streaming Web Camera